BorelEnzo/BorelEnzo.github.io/CTFs/noxCTF_18/read_between_the_lines/index.md

 We are given a [file](message.code) named message.code.
 We only had to rename it as "message.zip" to extract the [message](message).

-The file starts with a long obfuscated javascript code, wich does nothing but display a dialog box saying "nope".
+The file starts with a long obfuscated javascript code, wich does nothing but displaying a dialog box saying "nope".
 The file also contains a lot of white spaces and tabulations:

 > ```
 > ...